iExecBlockchainComputing/deploy-workerpool/README.md

 ## Reverse-proxy with HTTPS

-Same as [Reverse-proxy with HTTP](#Reverse-proxy-with-HTTP) but the Nginx reverse-proxy will also use Letsencrypt to generate HTTPS certificates for the DNS names so those DNS names must be public and you should provide a valid administrators email address.
+Same as [Reverse-proxy with HTTP](#Reverse-proxy-with-HTTP) but the Nginx reverse-proxy will also use Letsencrypt to generate HTTPS certificates for the DNS names so those DNS names must be public and you should provide a valid administrators email address with ```LETSENCRYPT_ADMIN_EMAIL```

 ## TEE

-In order to provide the SGX Scone device (/dev/isgx), you should install the Scone SGX drivers on the Worker server :
+In order to provide the SGX Scone device (/dev/isgx), you should install the Scone SGX drivers on the Worker server:
 <pre>
     curl -fssl https://raw.githubusercontent.com/SconeDocs/SH/master/install_sgx_driver.sh | bash
 </pre>

-There also are 2 mandatory variables which will make the worker able to download the pre and post compute images : for Scontain username and password, create an account at https://gitlab.scontain.com/users/sign_up.
+There also are 2 mandatory variables which will make the worker able to download the pre and post compute images: for Scontain username and password, create an account at https://gitlab.scontain.com/users/sign_up.

 You may also need to read the [Scontain documentation](https://sconedocs.github.io/).